AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 jackson.eyres@canada.ca

 ## Known Issues
-* Fastq files that start with numbers fail
+* Fastq files that start with numbers fail with Phyluce
-* rnaSPAdes 3.13.1 sometimes with randomly fail on a sample after completing K127
+* rnaSPAdes 3.13.1 sometimes with randomly fails to generate a transcripts.fasta on a sample after completing K127.
+A workaround is to choose one of the K*** assemblies, and copy and rename it to transcripts.fasta in the higher level directory.
+Snakemake requires a transcripts.fasta for each rnaspades assembly to progress to Phyluce.

-AAFC Specific
+* AAFC Specific
-* Due to an incorrect and challenging to fix server wide implementation of OpenMPI on AAFC hardware, qsub commands should be run with
-"qsub -pe smp 1" which prevents abyss from starting in parallel mode and crashing, but still provides the full node resources to Spades and rnaSPAdes
+ Due to an incorrect and challenging to fix server wide implementation of OpenMPI, qsub commands should be run with "qsub -pe smp 1" which prevents abyss from starting in parallel mode and crashing.
+However Spades and rnaSPAdes appear to still use multiple cores as assigned via snakemake jobs